mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     group = getGroup req
 ```

-"Invalid groups are not a valid `ErrorEvent`.
+["Invalid groups are not a valid `ErrorEvent`.
 The simplest solution is to put
-the error in `UnknownUser`, which can take a group name."
+the error in `UnknownUser`, which can take a group name."]{.llm}

 And yes, this depravity knows no bounds.
 You would be surprised by the creative
 ways AI will discover to stuff your strings.
 These are all things I have